Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 # Search Engine Query with Authorization Filters

-## Search Engine Indexing Strategy
+## Search Engine Indexing

-When the Document table is replicated into the search engine, the EducationOrganizationIds for each authorization pathway will be indexed.
+When the Document table is replicated into the search engine, the EducationOrganizationIds columns for each authorization pathway will be included and keyword indexed.

 ```json
     {